stevenkfirth/csvw_functions/README.md

 # csvw_functions

-Python implementation of the CSVW standards
+Python implementation of the CSV on the web (CSVW) standards.

-**UNDER DEVELOPMENT - NOT YET FULLY RELEASED**

 ## Contents